-Join Jan Kabili for an in-depth discussion in this video Exporting photos for the web, part of Sharing Photos Online with Lightroom 5.
+Join Jan Kabili for an in-depth discussion in this video Exporting photos for the web, part of Lightroom 5: Sharing Photos Online.

 Exporting is one way to get a photo out of Lightroom, that's ready to share online.
 When you export a photo, you get a copy of the original with whatever adjustments and metadata you've added in Lightroom and without The properties you choose during export, like Image Size or File Type, which we'll go over in the next couple movies.
 Once that copy's exported from Lightroom, you can share it online any way you'd like outside of Lightroom.
 Maybe upload it to a web site with an FTP program, or post it directly to a photo sharing site in your web browser.
 Publish services, which we'll look at later in the course, offer another alternative.

 With publish services, you can share directly.
 From Lightroom to Facebook, to Flickr, and to other online destinations, while keeping track of and synchronizing your posts.
 But when you simply want to prepare photos to share online outside of Lightroom, exporting is the simplest way to go.
 So let's walk through using export to prepare photos to share online.
 I'll start by selecting a couple of photos that I've processed in Lightroom.
 Here I've got a RAW file, and here I've got a JPEG.
 I want to export these two photos from Lightroom, so that they're both ready to FTP to my website.